Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: LLM-PeerReview

-\paragraph{Flipped-triple scoring trick.} The above naive point-wise scoring technique can provide scores; however, we propose a technique called \textit{flipped triple scoring}, which we recommend when applying our approach.
-Specifically: 1) For multiple responses from different models to the same query $\mathbf{x}^{(i)}$, we first shuffle them; 2) Then, for each LLM judge $\mathcal{M}_{j^{\prime}}$, we score the response triplet $[\mathbf{r}^{(i,j-1)},\mathbf{r}^{(i,j)},\mathbf{r}^{(i,j+1)}]$ sequentially (with $J$ times), and for each iteration, we also score the flipped version (i.e., $[\mathbf{r}^{(i,j+1)},\mathbf{r}^{(i,j)},\mathbf{r}^{(i,j-1)}]$).
+\paragraph{Flipped-triple scoring trick.} The above \textit{naive point-wise scoring} technique can provide scores; however, we propose a new technique called \textit{flipped triple scoring}, which we recommend when applying our approach.~\footnote{It is worth noting that each scoring prompt contains both the corresponding query and the response to be evaluated, rather than presenting the response alone.
+The scoring prompts that we designed and utilized in the experiments are provided in the Appendix.} Specifically: 1) For multiple responses from different models to the same query $\mathbf{x}^{(i)}$, we first shuffle them; 2) Then, for each LLM judge $\mathcal{M}_{j^{\prime}}$, we score the response triplet $[\mathbf{r}^{(i,j-1)},\mathbf{r}^{(i,j)},\mathbf{r}^{(i,j+1)}]$ sequentially (with $J$ times), and for each iteration, we also score the flipped version (i.e., $[\mathbf{r}^{(i,j+1)},\mathbf{r}^{(i,j)},\mathbf{r}^{(i,j-1)}]$).
 As a result, each response receives six scores from the same LLM judge.
 We can simply average these scores to obtain a final score, which serves as the score $y^{(i,j;j^{\prime})}$ for response $\mathbf{r}^{(i,j)}$ by LLM judge $\mathcal{M}_{j^{\prime}}$.
 In short, this technique mitigates two common scoring biases in LLM-as-a-Judge~\cite{wang2023large,zheng2023judging,gu2024survey}.
 First, in point-wise scoring, models tend to show a consistent bias toward certain scores (e.g., consistently assigning a score of ``1''), as they evaluate a single response without the reference effect of multiple responses.
 Also, when multiple responses (such as two or three) are presented for evaluation at one time, models frequently exhibit a \textit{position bias}, tending to favor responses that appear either at the beginning or at the end.